 Mildly Inconvenient Weather = Not Canceled

 Meet at the advertised location.
-Wear a jacket if it's raining.
+Wear a jacket if it's cold.
 If the trail is muddy, we still stroll; we just switch to paved trails.